 Medical bills can affect your credit if those bills end up in the hands of a debt collector.

 A medical bill itself doesn't affect your credit, as long as it's paid on time.
 It won't show up on your credit report and will not affect your credit score.
 The same holds true if you pay a medical bill shortly after the due date.
-But if a health care provider turns your medical bill over to a collections agency after it goes unpaid for roughly 60 to 180 days, the unpaid debt could eventually show up on your credit report and hurt your credit score.
+But if a health care provider turns your medical bill over to a collection agency, the unpaid debt could eventually show up on your credit report and hurt your credit score.

-The three major credit bureaus (Experian, TransUnion and Equifax) have instituted a 180-day waiting period before any medical debt reported to collections winds up in your credit history.
+The three major credit bureaus (Experian, TransUnion and Equifax) have instituted a one-year waiting period before any medical debt reported to collections winds up in your credit history.
+That means an unpaid medical collection account must be at least 365 days past the first late payment date before it will show up on your report.
 You can take advantage of this window to handle the debt before it can damage your credit.

 To keep a medical debt from being handed over to a collection agency, you can: